pdbrown/triss/README.md

 generated by the CSPRNG.

-While no longer perfect secrecy, this degree of security is good enough, computationally infeasible to break, and on par with modern cryptography.
+While no longer perfect secrecy, this degree of security is good enough, computationally infeasible to crack, and on par with modern cryptography.

 ##### Footnotes
 Triss uses python's `secrets.token_bytes` method to generate keys.
 That calls